Barry-lab/openEPhys_DACQ/README/recordingPCandOpenEphysGUI.rst

 .. code-block:: none

-	sudo apt-get install python-qt4 python-dev python-pip python-scipy python-pygame python-psutil sudo pip install paramiko
+	sudo apt-get install python-qt4 python-dev python-pip python-scipy python-pygame python-psutil sudo apt-get install python-opencv # Alternatively install from source, but not necessary sudo pip install paramiko
 	sudo pip install pyzmq # This assumes you have already installed ZMQ for OpenEphys GUI pip install h5py # This assumes you have already installed libhdf5-serial-dev for OpenEphys GUI